robwlakes/Weather_Matrix/README.md

 For a detailed explanation of the Manchester Protocol and structure of OS data packets please read https://github.com/robwlakes/ArduinoWeatherOS

+NB Somehoe I uploaded a file to GITHub that was trying some new features and it contained serious bugs.
+The version 6 now present as of 2/01/2019 is good to go!

 Adafruit Medium 16x32 RGB LED matrix panel (and Arduino interface shield) PRODUCT ID: 420